-Detox treatment, specifically, is a form of treatment that provides medical resources, interventions, and support to help keep the individual undergoing detox manage any complications arising from acute intoxication as well as the withdrawal symptoms that inevitably follow stopping the use of a substance they’ve become dependent on.
+Detox treatment, specifically, is a form of treatment that provides medical resources, interventions, and support to help manage any complications arising from acute intoxication.
+This includes treating the withdrawal symptoms that inevitably follow stopping the use of a substance an individual has become dependent on.

 - Administer blood tests to measure the levels of drugs or alcohol in someone’s system so they can determine which medications and what dosage of them will be necessary.

 - Screen for any physical or mental co-occurring disorders that will also require treatment in tandem with detox.

 - Conduct a general examination of overall physical health.

 - Take all the information gathered and use it to make a risk assessment to predict how severe the individual’s withdrawal will most likely be.